googlefonts/fontquant/Lib/fontquant/README.md

 🎛️ _This metric is variable-aware_

 Calculates the angle of the stroke contrast.
 An angle of 0° means vertical contrast, with positive angles being counter-clockwise.
 One representative character is measured for the font's primary script, such as the "o" for Latin.
+Note that the two stroke contrast metrics (ratio and angle) are calculated in the same function.
+For efficiency, query both metrics at during the same call.

 _Return Value:_ Angle as floating point number (e.g. `-12.5`)